grumdrig/slog/README.md

 the opposite of how binary operators work.
 I'm doing external function calls that way in any case.

-Maybe get rid of INVENTORY_ and so on?

 Have a name for the char.
 Maybe even a class.

 I think I need or it would be best to have splat syntax for at least macros

 	macro setName(letters*) external(66, *letters)

-The all-caps slot names.
-Maybe use ProperCasing for them for a little less ugliness?

 Check tag